Skip to main content

 1. Add the GitHub Action — Drop in the Codeward action to your workflow.
 It runs on every PR automatically.

-2. Configure your policies — Define what to block, warn, or track.
-Use sensible defaults or customize everything.
+2. Configure your policies — Define what to block, warn, or track in .codeward.json or .codeward.yaml.

 3. Merge with confidence — New issues are caught before merge.
 Existing backlog is tracked separately.